MaisonMai/main/MOBILE_DEPLOYMENT.md

-# Mobile Deployment Guide for Hinted
+# Mobile Deployment Guide for Maison Mai

-Hinted is now configured as a Progressive Web App (PWA) that can be installed on iOS and Android devices like a native app.
+Maison Mai is now configured as a Progressive Web App (PWA) that can be installed on iOS and Android devices like a native app.

 ## Features

-- **Installable**: Users can add Hinted to their home screen
+- **Installable**: Users can add Maison Mai to their home screen
 - **Offline Support**: Service worker caches assets for offline access
 - **Native Feel**: Full-screen app experience without browser UI
 - **Fast Loading**: Optimized caching for Supabase API calls
-- **App Icons**: Custom Hinted branding on device home screens
+- **App Icons**: Custom Maison Mai branding on device home screens

 ## How Users Can Install